godfrey0/resume-1/README.md

 - FinTech developer in connecting the frontend, middleware to backend, automation and the internet of things.
 -
 SKILLS
-- Fintech concepts and technology.
+- FinTech concepts and technology.
 Developers toolkit in connecting the Frontend, Middleware to Backend, Automation, API, RPA, Bots and Future.
 - DevOps: Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain and Algorithms
 - EdX: Design thinking, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Scrum and Agile.
 -